Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 - Implement the mitigations from previous step (and verify it)

-When setting up threat modeling for the first time, start by asking yourself the following questions:
+When setting up threat modeling for the first time, start by asking yourself:

 - How critical are the services?
 Do they need extra attention to security?